Xilinx/VMC_Help/HDL/xfft_inverse/README.md

 v9.1](https://www.xilinx.com/support/documentation/ip_documentation/xfft/v9_1/pg109-xfft.pdf)
 for details on this LogicCore IP.

-## Block Parameters
+## Parameters

-The block parameters dialog box can be invoked by double-clicking the icon in your Simulink® model.

-Parameters specific to the Xilinx Inverse FFT block are:
+Parameters specific to the Inverse FFT block are:

 Transform Length
 Select the desired point size ranging from 8 to 65536.